 Emotionally Intelligent Teaching – Tip 1

-One of the most potent findings regarding emotional intelligence is the presence of mirror neurons1 in our brain.
+One of the most potent findings about emotional intelligence is the presence of mirror neurons1 in our brain.
 Mirror neurons activate in our brain when we interact with another person.
 They enable us to feel what the other person feels, which explains why the emotions of others are often contagious.

 But why is this important?